r-lib/textshaping/README.md

 ## Installation

-You can install textshaping from CRAN with `install.packages("textshaping)`.
+You can install textshaping from CRAN with `install.packages("textshaping")`.
 For the development version you can install it from Github with devtools:

 ``` r